Microsoft Azure

 There is a wide range of Azure storage services:

-• Azure Disk Storage offers block storage on disk sizes (from 4 GB to 64 TB) with a variety of speeds and other performance characteristics for your Azure virtual servers.
+• Azure Disk Storage offers a full range and variety of speeds and performance characteristics for your Azure virtual servers.

 • Azure Blob Storage lets you create data lakes as data repositories for analytics purposes.